Roads to ThemeData

 darkTheme: ThemeData.from(colorScheme: flexSchemeDark),

-Does it matter if we use the ThemeData.from
+Does it matter if we use the `ThemeData.from` a `ColorScheme` factory like so:

 // 6) TD.from colorScheme